 For many, Christmas involves giving money or gifts to family, friends and others and without wanting to sound too much like Scrooge, it is important to remember how to give within the constraints of the Inheritance Tax (IHT) rules this Christmas.
-Ordinarily, any gifts not covered by the exemptions listed below require you to survive the date of the gift by seven years.
+Ordinarily, any gifts not covered by the exemptions listed below require you to survive today's date of the gift by seven years.
 Here is a brief reminder how to give this Christmas without needing to survive seven years or causing an IHT problem for your estate:-

 - Charities – Charities are exempt from IHT, so you can give an unlimited amount to charity at Christmas (or any other time of the year!);